 Explore the interactive devices in the National Air and Space Museum’s How Things Fly gallery, study aircraft in the museum that illustrate the technology of flight, and learn to address these topics in the classroom.
 Designed for teachers of grades 6–10.
 Call 202.633.2540.

-Inquiry-based sessions, tailored to meet each teacher's needs, draw conceptual connections among science disciplines.
-Smithsonian Science Education Academies for Teachers help secondary teachers improve content knowledge and pedagogical skills in the life and earth sciences.
-Call 202.633.2970 or e-mail firstname.lastname@example.org.
-The Center also helps school districts implement an inquiry-based program.
-Call 202.633.2986.
+Inquiry-based sessions draw conceptual connections among science disciplines.
+Smithsonian Science Education Academies for Teachers (SSEATs) help K-12 teachers improve content knowledge and pedagogical skills in the life and earth sciences with behind-the-scenes experiences at Smithsonian museum and research facilities.
+Call 202.633.2973 or e-mail email@example.com.

 Problem Solving with the Wright Brothers